hhaamm/backuper/README.markdown

 Make an option for installing automatically (which creates the desired folders, give permissions, creates the crontab, etc.)

-Implement rotations for don't have to store alot of files (just the number of versions you need: 3, 4, whathever).

 Extraer el último backup en una carpeta que se pasa por parámetro.